-Whereas the Trigenics® OAT procedure to fix adhesive capsulitis frozen shoulder involves the taking of medication, the TSIP for the impingement syndrome variety of frozen shoulder is performed without the use of medications.
-If you have the type of frozen shoulder that is due to capsular adhesions, Dr. Austin Oolo’s OAT procedure is the only treatment that can alleviate symptoms and fix adhesive capsulitis in a single session.
+Whereas the MCD (Manual Capsular Dissection) Procedure to cure adhesive capsulitis frozen shoulder involves the taking of medication, Dr. Oolo-Austin’s MSIP shoulder impingement procedure is not always performed with the use of medications.
+If you have the type of frozen shoulder that is due to capsular adhesions, Dr. Oolo-Austin’s MCD Procedure is the only treatment that can alleviate symptoms and fix adhesive capsulitis in a single session.

-If, however, you suffer from un-complicated frozen shoulder due to structural shoulder impingement, you can get treated with the TSIP procedure.
-The TSIP is performed by one of the many licensed Trigenics® practitioners who have been trained and certified through the Trigenics® Institute of Myoneural Medicine.
+If, however, you suffer from un-complicated frozen shoulder due to compromising shoulder impingement, you can get effectively treated with Dr. O’s Myoneural Shoulder Impingement Procedure.

 With adhesive capsulitis frozen shoulder, all ranges of motion will be severely restricted–especially side raising (abduction), arm up behind your back (internal rotation) and the “I surrender” position (external rotation).
 Internal and external rotations are still possible by patients suffering from frozen shoulder impingement syndrome.
 With adhesive capsulitis, patients are often unable to wash their hair, do up their bra, or even simply put their affected hand on their hip.
 Both types of frozen shoulder can cause pain at night but with adhesive capsulitis, the pain can be excruciating and debilitating.